sroccaserra/aoc2021/README.md

 ### Algorithms

+- Heaps & Priority Queues
+    - Introduction to Algorithms, Third Edition, 6.1, p.
+151
+    - Algorithm Design, 2.5, p.
+57
+    - Algorithms, 4.5, p.
+125-126
+    - The Algorithm Design Manual, 4.3.1, p.
+109

+- Dynamic programming: to solve a DP problem with two players, we can swap arguments in the recursive call, see day 21 part two (Lua).

+#### Search

 - Breadth-First Search
     - Introduction to Algorithms, Third Edition, 22.2, p.
 594
     - Algorithm Design, 3.3, p.
 90